roopesh-nivedit/documentation-samples-md/learn-tic-tac-toe/learn-to-play-tic-tac-toe.md

 To play tic-tac-toe, follow these steps:

 1. Draw a three-by-three grid of squares on the paper.
 2. Start the game.
 The first player must draw their symbol on an empty square of their choice.
-Traditionally, the player who chose ‘X’ plays first.
+Traditionally, the player who chose 'X' plays first.
 3. Continue to play the game.
 The second player must draw their symbol on a different empty square.
 4. Repeat drawing the symbols until a player wins the game by drawing their symbol three times in a row.